gurickkooner/gurickkooner.github.io/README.md

-# gurickkooner.github.io
+# OKCupid Project Analysis

-site for OkCupid Analysis
+This page showcases the analysis of the OKCupid dataset.

+You can view the full analysis [here](okCupidAnalysis.html).